-Presented at St Georges Circus in London, Illusions of Reference was the epic conclusion of a project solicited by Arts Council England to make use of a defunct double-decker.
-Animated by psychedelic scenography and inhabited by a headless enigma, Illusions was an Olympian quest to revivify a dead bus with the dramaturgy of Delphi.
+Premièred at St Georges Circus, Illusions of Reference concluded a project solicited by Arts Council England to make use of a defunct double-decker.
+Animated by psychedelic scenography and inhabited by a headless enigma, Illusions was an absurdist's Olympian quest to revivify a dead bus with the dramaturgy of Delphi for London 2012.

 All shows had support-in-kind by way of very generous development time at Area 10 Project Space Peckham, courtesy of the London Borough of Southwark.
 Human Document had a Freedm Studio R&D residency at Roundhouse in 2008 and the Arts Council of England supported its 2010/11 UK tour.
 Illusions of Reference was project-funded by Arts Council England and received venue hire support-in-kind from Southwark Council.